Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Methodology

-the variable $Z$ represents the patch predictions for semantic segmentation.
-These patch predictions are required to be transformed into image class predictions, facilitating the utilization of image-level labels for network supervision.
-This conversion is crucial to ensure accurate loss computation and alignment of predictions with the image-level labels.
-We use Top-K pooling to get the image class predictions $p_c$ of class $c$:
+the variable $Z$ represents the patch-level predictions for semantic segmentation.
+To align these patch predictions with the image-level supervision required for training, it is necessary to transform them into image class predictions.
+This conversion is essential for accurate loss computation and ensuring that the predictions are consistent with the provided image-level labels.
+To achieve this, we employ a Top-K pooling mechanism to aggregate the patch predictions and derive the image class predictions $p_c$ for class $c$, as follows:

-in which $\text{Top-k}(\cdot )$ represents selecting top $k$ patches with highest prediction values of class $c$.
-This ensures that the final image predictions are not dominated by any anomalous patch.
+where $\text{Top-k}(\cdot)$ denotes the operation of selecting the top $k$ patches with the highest prediction values for class $c$.
+This mechanism ensures that the final image-level predictions are robust and not disproportionately influenced by any anomalous or outlier patches.